superplant12/chartswatcher-edge-extension/README.md

 ## Notes
 - Only the royalblue panel is synchronized.
 - If a page update changes the input element, the extension rebinds automatically.
+- Use at own risk.
+No guarantees or warranties provided.
+Only tested on Microsoft Edge.